 8.2.5 | THIRD PARTY FINANCING

-In the US, many LIC/PACE programs use third party financing and administration.
-Renovate America is the largest private financial service institution offering LIC/PACE loans to qualified homeowners in the US.
-They pool the debts from LIC/PACE program participants and sell them as certified green bonds.
-These HERO (home energy renovation opportunity) green bonds were worth over \$2 billion US in 2016.
-With third party financing, the municipality is still responsible for collecting repayments on the property tax bill, but these funds are then passed on to the third party.
+In the US, many PACE programs use direct third-party financing and administration.
+With third party financing, the municipality still collects repayments on the property tax bill, but these funds are then passed on to the third party.